 Settling Without SEPs: An Environmental Law Institute Member Webinar

-Corinne Snow will moderate a panel discussion titled “Settling Without SEPs” hosted by the Environmental Law Institute on Wednesday, May 27th from 12:00 p.m. – 1:30 p.m.
-ET via webinar only.
-The panel will discuss the memorandum issued by the Environment and Natural Resources Division of the Department of Justice prohibiting the use of supplemental environmental projects (SEPs) and how companies can adjust their settlement negotiation strategies and what the limitations are of this memorandum.
+Corinne Snow moderated a panel discussion titled “Settling Without SEPs” hosted by the Environmental Law Institute on Wednesday, May 27.
+The panel discussed the memorandum issued by the Environment and Natural Resources Division of the Department of Justice prohibiting the use of supplemental environmental projects (SEPs) and how companies can adjust their settlement negotiation strategies and what the limitations are of this memorandum.

 This information is provided by Vinson & Elkins LLP for educational and informational purposes only and is not intended, nor should it be construed, as legal advice.